ebingrav/avwiki/Sanctum.md

 for all players over level 10, go here if you're looking for some spare gear.
 Finally, to the west is the most popular room, the Sanctum Infirmary.
-This room, as the name implies, has the [infirmary flag](Infirmary "wikilink"), so players will regen twice as fast.
+This room, as the name implies, has the [infirmary flag](Infirmary.md "wikilink"), so players will regen twice as fast.
 This is also the location of the majority of the [Spellbots](Spellbots "wikilink").

 ## See also